Quantum Mpemba Effect Induced by Non-Markovian Exceptional Points: Abstract

 \section{Abstract}

-Quantum Mpemba effect describes an anomalous phenomenon of accelerated relaxation which is of fundamental interest in the field of nonequilibrium thermodynamics.
-Conventional theories on this phenomenon strongly rely on the Born-Markovian approximation, but this effect is not well understood in non-Markovian regimes.
-By investigating the relaxation process within the framework of a general non-Markovian dynamics, we propose a mechanism of realizing the quantum Mpemba effect via non-Markovian exceptional points.
-We verify the feasibility of this mechanism in a dissipative quantum harmonic oscillator model.
-Providing a new insight into the interesting non-equilibrium dynamics phenomenon, our work paves a way to accelerate the transfer of energy and information in quantum systems.
+Quantum Mpemba effect describes an anomalous phenomenon of accelerated relaxation, which is of fundamental interest in the field of nonequilibrium thermodynamics.
+Conventional theories on this phenomenon strongly rely on the Born-Markovian approximation resulting in a Lindblad-type master equation whose evolution is governed by a Liouvillian superoperator.
+It has been demonstrated that exceptional points of the Liouvillian superoperator can induce the Mpemba effect in Markovian regimes.
+Moving beyond this Markovian limit, we here propose a mechanism for observing the quantum Mpemba effect in a general non-Markovian relaxation process by means of non-Markovian exceptional points.
+We verify the feasibility of this mechanism within a dissipative quantum harmonic oscillator model, which is exactly solvable and experimentally practical.
+Providing new insight into the interesting nonequilibrium dynamics, our work paves a way to accelerate the transfer of energy and information in quantum systems.